 My life back then was also full of fascinating people.
 I remember with affection so many characters from my old neighborhood.
 Just to name a few: Bitingo, Mototoi, La China, Marita, Pepe la Puerca, Chani, Pata ‘e Plancha, Maria Hormiga… One of the main things that I learned from them was the power of having a sense of humor.
-Sometimes when nothing seemed to solve my problems, humor did the trick.
+Sometimes when nothing seemed to solve my problems,

 I left my home at age 16 in order to start a life on my own.
 In Cuba you’re legally an adult at 16.
 I relocated in another province of Cuba called Camaguey, where I graduated from Art School in 1990.
 I left one night by train with a small backpack containing a change of home sewn clothes plus my four-year-older-than-me boyfriend on the side.
 I could never have imagined how hard the following years were going to be.
 But I went through everything one day at a time and came out to the other side feeling strong, positive and more mature.